nsshommo/jaycuthrell.github.io/blog/_posts/2002-07-08-and-for-my-next-trick.markdown

     To: All Scient Global
     Cc: jay@cuthrell.com
     Sent: 7/8/02 7:46 PM
-    Subject: And for my next trick... (farewell everyone)
+    Subject: And for my next trick. (farewell everyone)

-[

 Scient family,